Borhanxj/stress-level-analysis/README.md

 ---

 > 🧠 **Note on AI Assistance:**
-> Parts of this project — including code debugging, README formatting, and markdown structuring — were supported with the help of ChatGPT.
+> Parts of this project — including code debugging, README formatting, and grammar correction — were supported with the help of ChatGPT.
 All outputs were carefully reviewed, edited, and finalized by me.